Brewing at Home? Kaldi’s Tips for Making it Great

 - Each year, there is a World Aeropress Championship, and recipes are posted here.
 The best thing about the Aero is its versatility, and we definitely recommended having some fun with it.

 - Cup coffees next to each other.
-Here’s another great video for how to do that at home.
+Here’s our video for how to do that at home using our Blend Sampler Box.
+This is a great way to try coffee alone or have a little "event" with friends and loved ones.

 - Experiment with different toys.
 We’ve loved playing with things like the Fellow Prismo, the Melodrip, or the Able Kone.